 TABLE 25.1 Overall Risk Assessment Matrix

 Likelihood of Risk Consequence of Risk

-(within 5 years Minor Moderate Major
+(within 5 years Minor 1 Moderate 2 Major 3

 Likely - will probably occur Medium High High

 Possible - may occur Low Medium High

-Unlikely - unlikely to occur Low Low Medium
+Unlikely - unlikely to occur

-Major Risk: The factor poses an immediate danger of a failure, which if uncorrected, will have a material effect
+1 Major Risk.
+The factor poses an imp nediate danger of a failure which if uncorrected wil l have a material effect

-(>15% to 20%) on the project cash flow and performance and could potentially lead to project failure.
+1Major Risk: The factor poses an immediate danger of a failure, which if uncorrected, will have a material effect (>15% to 20%) on the project cash flow and performance and could potentially lead to project failure.

-Moderate Risk: The factor, if uncorrected, could have a significant effect (10% to 15% or 20%) on the project cash flow and performance unless mitigated by some corrective action.
+2Moderate Risk: The factor, if uncorrected, could have a significant effect (10% to 15% or 20%) on the project cash flow and performance unless mitigated by some corrective action.

-Minor Risk: The factor, if uncorrected, will have little or no effect (<10%) on project cash flow and performance.
+3Minor Risk: The factor, if uncorrected, will have little or no effect (<10%) on project cash flow and performance.